jmknoll/python-ai/readme.md

 - Monte Carlo Tic Tac Toe : Uses a monte carlo method to probabilistically determine the best move for a computer tic tac toe player.

--Minimax Tic Tac Toe : Uses a recursive minimax algorithm to determine the best move for a computer tic tac toe player.
+- Minimax Tic Tac Toe : Uses a recursive minimax algorithm to determine the best move for a computer tic tac toe player.
 Runs a bit slow, but very effective.
 Ideally would like to apply this to other games.